Indexes on Memory-Optimized Tables

-Hash indexes are discussed in more detail in a closely related article.
+Hash indexes are discussed in more detail in Hash Indexes for Memory-Optimized Tables.

 Columnstore indexes are discussed in another article.

 Syntax for memory-optimized indexes

-Each CREATE TABLE statement for a memory-optimized table must include and index, either explicitly through an INDEX or implicitly through a PRIMAY KEY or UNIQUE constraint.
-The index must be one of the following:
+Each CREATE TABLE statement for a memory-optimized table must include an index, either explicitly through an INDEX or implicitly through a PRIMAY KEY or UNIQUE constraint.

 To be declared with the default DURABILITY = SCHEMA_AND_DATA, the memory-optimized table must have a primary key.
 The PRIMARY KEY NONCLUSTERED clause in the following CREATE TABLE statement satisfies two requirements: